About Us

 Treasurer // William McDonald, CPA, The Bonadio Group

-Director-At-Large // Caytie Bowser, ESL Federal Credit Union
+Secretary // Caytie Bowser, ESL Federal Credit Union

 Director-At-Large // Courtney Cotrupe, Partners + Napier

-Director-At-Large // Denishea Ortiz, RIT
+Director-At-Large // Denishea Ortiz, Rochester Area Community Foundation

 Immediate Past Chair // Martha Bush, Community Volunteer